-To enable Debt Management Unit (DMB) to identify the compliance unit and enquiry officer, the SAFE nominee or Centralised SAFE Team must enter the enquiry Unique Case Identifier, in the ‘Local ref’ field on SAFE.
-Where this is not known they should enter the enquiry officer’s name.
+To enable Debt Management Unit (DMB) to identify the compliance unit and enquiry officer, the SAFE nominee or Centralised SAFE Team must enter the enquiry Unique Case Identifier, see EM6407, in the ‘Local ref’ field on SAFE.
+This should be completed in all cases, following the guidance at EM6407.

 - Identifying Joint and Several Settlements

 If the SAFE Stencil includes the reference ‘CS Joint&Sev’ immediately after the Unique Case Identifier, this must also be included in the ‘local ref’ field to enable the SAFE team to identify these cases.

 - Payments on account

 Any payments on account (POAs) should have been locked.
 Where there are payments on account, you should

 * check the SAFE contract stencil against the SAFE record to ensure the POA held agrees with the details on the stencil * raise the charge in SAFE using the agreed Case Identifier immediately contacting the Miscellaneous Charges Unit to unlock the payments on account.
 The correct way to contact them depends on whether the SAFE charge is raised before or after 2pm. * it is essential that the payments are unlocked on the same day the charge is raised * return the stencil to the caseworker, clearly noting the SAFE Charge reference.